Honeymoon in Vegas: Certifications

+Other tracks featured in the film but not included on the soundtrack include "Viva Las Vegas" by Bruce Springsteen, "Jailhouse Rock", "That's All Right", "It's Now or Never" by Elvis Presley, and "La Donna è Mobile" by Franco Bonisolli.

-Stage version
+Stage adaptation

 Bergman says when he finished the film he thought it might make a good musical.
 He was distracted making movies but then had open heart surgery in 2001.
 "When you have open-heart surgery, you say, what do I really want to do?
 What haven't I done?
 I thought it'd be great to do a musical."

 Jason Robert Brown, a composer, had always wanted to do Honeymoon as a musical and wrote some songs on spec.
 He and Bergman agreed to collaborate.
 "We certainly were looking to do a real book musical that isn't really done much anymore," said Bergman.
 We wanted the sound to be of the '60s and '70s—not that it's a throwback, but we wanted that sound.
-We wanted to be a brassy, come and love us kind of show."
+We wanted to be brassy, come and love us kind of show."

 A big change from the movie was the character of the mother was kept alive.
 "Having her recur is a great thing for the show," said Bergman.
 "It keeps her spirit alive and it keeps his mishigas alive.
 That was a real change."

 A musical stage version of the movie was written by Jason Robert Brown (music and lyrics) and Andrew Bergman (book).
 A Broadway-bound production was expected to debut in Toronto in November 2012, starring Tony Danza as Tommy Korman.
 However, the Toronto premiere was canceled, and production was transferred to the Paper Mill Playhouse in New Jersey instead with Danza remaining.
 The Paper Mill production opened on September 26, 2013, and ran through October 27.
 The musical began previews on Broadway at the Nederlander Theatre on November 18, 2014, and opened officially on January 15, 2015.
-Direction is by Gary Griffin with choreography by Denis Jones.
-The cast features Tony Danza, Rob McClure and Brynn O'Malley, who were also in the Paper Mill production.
+Direction was by Gary Griffin with choreography by Denis Jones.
+The cast featured Tony Danza, Rob McClure, and Brynn O'Malley, who were also in the Paper Mill production.